felipevargas-bz/simple_shell/README.md

 This program doesn't currently have any registered license.
 This README will reflec any further update.
 .

+## Bugs

+This program doesn't have know bugs yet.

 ## Extra documentation

 * __Kerrisk, Michael, 2010, The Linux Programming Interface.__